 The use of homeopathic medicines is widely spread throughout the world population.

-In Europe and some other countries in the world, these medicines are submitted to a registration procedure (1) which guarantees an optimal pharmaceutical quality and safety for users.
+In Europe and some other countries in the world, these medicines are submitted to a registration procedure (1) that guarantees an optimal pharmaceutical quality and safety for users.

-A potential risk exists when these medicines are used without foregoing medical diagnosis.
+A potential risk may exist when these medicines are used without having already made a medical diagnosis.
 To minimize this risk it is essential to keep homeopathy within the framework of medical practice.

 In several countries, a law on patients' rights has come into force.
-It means that the patients have the right to choose or to refuse a proposed treatment.
+This means that the patients have the right to choose or to refuse a proposed treatment.
 Medical doctors cannot inform the patient correctly if they do not know all possible medical approaches.
-As such an ethical dilemma is created when the use of homeopathic medicines would be considered and Medical Doctors are not aware of the possible efficiency of homeopathic treatments.
+As such, an ethical dilemma is created when the use of homeopathic medicines would warrant consideration and Medical Doctors are not aware of the possible efficiency of homeopathic treatments.

-It is essential for public health to formulate concrete answers to all these questions.
-This booklet is also aimed to help at the formulation of pragmatic solutions to these problems.
+It is essential for public health to formulate concrete answers to all of these questions.
+This booklet is also aimed to help in the formulation of pragmatic solutions to these problems.